If you are one of those who cares for the children's future, please register. Thank you.

 You need Adobe Flash Player to view this content.

-MY JAPANESE STUDENTS LISTENING TO MY LIFE STORY AND AS I INTRODUCED
+JAPANESE STUDENTS LISTENING TO MY LIFE STORY AND AS I INTRODUCED

-THE FOUNDATION TO THEM.
+THE FOUNDAION TO THEM.

 NOW, THEY ARE VERY EAGER TO DONATE THEIR CLOTHES AND SCHOOL ITEMS.